MISSION-LC

 Directionality

 Mission-LC Mk.III is not a permanently directional cable; it can be used in either direction.
 However, we pay close attention to direction of manufacture, from wire to cable, and identify this by placing the writing of the cable data barrels so it reads in the direction of signal travel—from amplifier to loudspeaker.
-Connecting it like this ensures matching channel fidelity, increased burn-in speed, and allows easy direction identification after cable or gear swapping.
+Connecting it like this ensures matching channel fidelity, increased burn-in speed and it allows you to easily direction identification if you’ve taken your cables out and need to connect them back up.

 Burn-in

-Mission-LC Mk.IIII will require a good bit of play before it reaches full performance.
-Nevertheless, it should sound excellent right out of the box.
-If you wish to accelerate the burn-in, know we DO NOT recommend any special burn-in devices or special recordings.
+Mission-LC Mk.III will require a good bit of play before they reach full performance.
+Nevertheless, they should sound excellent right out of the box.
+If you wish to accelerate the burn-in just play them more.
+We DO NOT recommend any special burn-in devices or special recordings.
 We do recommend music you enjoy, preferably upbeat full spectrum recordings: rock, roots, full orchestra, big band....
 For the possible how and whys about burn-in please see our Answers section.

 Maintenance & Cleaning